Siphon880gh/rapid-tools-suite/readme.md

 <p/>

 **TEMPLATE: SEND TO TEAM MEMBERS:**<br/>
-There is a narration that explains the website layout.
+There is a narration that explains the site layout.
 And as you read the narration, it may tell you to press a key to highlight the part of the website it's talking about.<br/>
 1. With the webpage loaded, open the browser's console:<br/>
 <p/>
     A. On Chrome, to open the console:<br/>